CHOPPING BOARD CARE INSTRUCTIONS

 Chopping Board Oil Instructions

-• What chopping board oils are safe to be in contact with food?
+What chopping board oils are safe to be in contact with food?

-• What Chopping Board Oils are ALL natural?
+What oils are ALL natural?

 If you have questions about oils to use on your wooden kitchen items you’ve come to the right place.
 I will answer these questions below.
 These care instructions provide a list of safe oils you can use on your cutting boards and any wooden utensils you have in your kitchen.
 Even on a budget!